RiieCco/defdev/demo2/README.md

 # Demo2: Dependency check

 Run the dependency-check docker container from the defdev docker registry ("defdev/dependency-check-lite").
 Below is shown the code from the entrypoint.sh and Dockerfile used to build this container.
-Look into the code to figur out how this docker container should be deployed in the pipe-line-script file!
+Look into the code to figure out how this docker container should be deployed in the pipe-line-script file!

 ### Dockerfile